pythonanywhere/help_pages/articles/TroubleshootingDNS.md

 ## `yourdomain.com` is not `www.yourdomain.com`

+This is the cause of about 80% of problems with DNS setup :-)

 Technically speaking those two addresses are completely different things -- you could have one website on one, and a completely different one on the other.
 You should set up your website on `www.yourdomain.com` and then set up `yourdomain.com` to